The SLP Guide to Evidence-Based Practice

-- As a clinician, you have a responsibility to use treatments that are backed by research
+- As a clinician, you have a responsibility to use treatments backed by research.

-- It is necessary to use your own clinical expertise to judge the validity of evidence
+- It’s necessary to use your own clinical expertise to judge the validity of evidence.

-- You are responsible for factoring your client into your decision.
-Are the cost benefit trade offs reasonable for this client?
+- You’re responsible for factoring your client into the decision.
+Are the cost-benefit trade-offs reasonable for this client?
 What do you know about the client that may make them receptive or not receptive to a treatment?
 Can their families properly support them throughout a specific treatment?

 Common Barriers to Accessing Evidence-Based Research

 What if Good Evidence Is Not Available?

 - Start by referring to the same clinical question you asked as you tried to look for evidence.